rtalabong/verble-game/README.md

 ## Issues to Fix

+1. Use for mobile
-1. The game still allows input of non-words.
+2. The game still allows input of non-words.
-2. If a letter is present but not in the correct position, it highlights it yellow—even for repeated letters.
+3. If a letter is present but not in the correct position, it highlights it yellow—even for repeated letters.
-3. ChatGPT still generates definition for the noun version of the words.
+4. ChatGPT still generates definition for the noun version of the words.

 ## Nice-to-Haves